-Planning A4602.
-The context of planning in developing nations.
-3 ptsMs.
-Hermanuz.
+Planning A4602 The context of planning in developing nations.
+3 pts To be announced.

 Exploration and critique of development planning theories and concepts as a means to define the problematics of development choices for Third World nations.
 The implications to planning of constraints of specific geographical areas and ideological goals serve to highlight the recurrent themes of "another development," i.e., basic needs, appropriate technology, cultural integrity, and popular participation.